 José Pascal da Rocha

-He is a visiting lecturer at IESEG School of Management, Paris and Lille Campus, France, where he teaches on business negotiation strategy and on international conflict management.
+He is an adjunct lecturer with the MSc in Negotiation and Conflict Resolution program.
+Further, he teaches at IESEG School of Management, Paris and Lille Campus, France and at IRI-PUC Rio, Rio de Janeiro, Brazil.
 He sits on the Academic Scientific Council at the Center for Conflict Studies, Philipps-University of Marburg, Germany.
-He runs an intense international relations course at IRI-Puc Rio.

 - M.Phil., European University Viadrina, Germany